foursides/foursides.github.io/_posts/2014-09-20-Blue-Bottle-Coffee-Review.md

 Until I subscribed to [Blue Bottle Coffee][B].

-Blue Bottle Coffee gives you that variety if you desire it, or a certain bean type on a regular basis with consisten flavours.</p>
+Blue Bottle Coffee gives you that variety if you desire it, or a certain bean type on a regular basis with consistent flavours.</p>

 Here are some links to learn more about the company: